Skip to content

 docker compose up client

-After initialization, the client is running running on http://localhost:8000 by default.
+After initialization, the client is running on http://localhost:8000 by default.

-If DJANGO_ADMIN=true, the backend administrative interface can be accessed at the /admin route using the superuser account you setup as part of initialization.
+The backend administrative interface can be accessed at the /admin route using the superuser account credentials set in your .env file.

 Stop the running services with: